 How do I make myself sound less sexy?
 I tell guys I’m plant-based.
 The diet rarely scores me points – minus one vegan date.
 We went for drinks but should have discussed no meat alternatives over dinner.
-Evidence suggests millennials care about sustainability – Instagram shows we also prioritise fast fashion.
+Evidence suggests millennials care about sustainability – but Instagram shows we also prioritise fast fashion.
 And luxuries and travel and pumpkin lattes with our names on the cups.
-While I want to care more and do my part, I don’t want to resemble a tree-hugger (no offence to them).
+While I want to care more and do my part, I also want to look glamorous and shop without too many limitations.
 The question is: How does sustainable dating become a turn-on?

 *This post may contain affiliate links.
 Read my disclaimer for more information.

 What can make sustainable sacrifice appealing when relationships are based on indulgence?
 Yeah, I’ll drink at 4pm, I’m on a date.
 Okay I’ll finish that box of chocolates, I’m with my partner.
 No, I’m not lazy lying in, I’m with my boyfriend in bed.
 If you remove the partner in these scenarios, I go from romantic to troubled.

 With climate change worrying us and eco-friendly choices equally worrying us (I’m that girl who forgets her water bottle and then hides buying water from the friend I’m encouraging to be more mindful), here are 4 simple yet effective strategies to try: